-Eating herring in the Netherlands and The ‘Hollandse Nieuwe’ has since become a delicacy with culinary fans all over the world.
+The large-scale herring fishing in the Netherlands started during the Golden Age.
+Since then, Dutch herring and the ‘Hollandse Nieuwe’ have become a delicacy with culinary fans all over the world. 🐟

 Where exactly does the herring come from?